Prof. VAN AMEIJDE, Jeroen (梵敏淵)

 MSc Arch & Bldg Tech (TU Delft)

-Jeroen’s research interests focus on the intersection between urban design and architecture at dense urban locations.
-His work explores how in this area of application, the organisation and mixing of social, cultural and economic activities can be guided through advanced computational methods for data management and design testing.
-He employs “generative design” as a methodology to develop programmatically complex urban and architectural proposals, as well as a value system to evaluate and speculate how these interventions can contribute to the growth and development of the city over time.
+Jeroen’s research interests focus on the intersection between urban design and architecture at dense urban locations, exploring how the organisation and mixing of social, cultural and economic activities can be guided through advanced computational methods for data management and design testing.
+He employs “generative design” as a methodology to develop programmatically complex urban and architectural proposals, and as a value system to evaluate and speculate how these interventions can contribute to the growth and development of the city over time.

 van Ameijde, J. “Generative Architectural Design and Build Strategies Based on the Mapping of Human Behaviour.”
 In Proceedings of the 35th International Symposium on Automation and Robotics in Construction, 537-44.
 Berlin: International Association of Automation and Robotics in Construction, 2018. https://isarc2018.blogs.ruhr-uni-bochum.de/iaarc-community-and-annual-isarc/.